JohnEarnest/Decker/docs/decker.md

 end
 ```
 This approach "pulls" values from other fields, whereas you might otherwise "push" values from fields when they're edited, using their `change` event.
 As always, build your applications in the way that makes the most sense to you!

+Widgets whose values are continuously updated from elsewhere and therefore do not contain meaningfully persistent data are good candidates for being marked as [volatile](#volatility).

 Transitions